Cheerfulmoss/Youtube-Video-Downloader/README.md

 # Youtube-Video-Downloader
 Simple Youtube video downloader.
 Can use FFMPEG to download higher quality videos.
-Just place ffmpeg.exe into the same directory, has multithreading capabilities (Fast Download button) but this has a maximum quality of 720p.
-The amount of threads can be incremented and decremented (click the "Change thread count" checkbox), and the download folder is saved in preferences.json.
+Just place ffmpeg.exe into the same directory, has multithreading capabilities.
+The amount of threads can be incremented and decremented, and all settings are in saved in preferences.json.